Incentivize Contribution and Learn Parameters Too: Federated Learning with Strategic Data Owners: Learning with arbitrary effective costs

 The theorem provides a guarantee of convergence of \Cref{algo:main_algo} for any arbitrary initial condition $(w^0,s^0)$.
 It needs to run for a minimum number of iterations $T_0(w^0,s^0)$, with appropriate parameters of $\gamma$ and $\eta$ that govern the gradient ascent rates of the agents' and center's objectives respectively.
 Note that for a better convergence, i.e., a smaller $\epsilon$, the algorithm needs to run longer.
-The parameter $W$ determines the contraction factor of the recurrence of $\|g(w^t,s^t)\|_2 + \|\tilde{g}(w^t,s^t)\|_2$ and is chosen to be smaller than unity by choosing $\gamma$ and $\eta$ appropriately. \Cref{sec:feasible-gamma} shows an example of such a feasible region.
+The parameter $W$ determines the contraction factor of the recurrence of $\|g(w^t,s^t)\|_2 + \|\tilde{g}(w^t,s^t)\|_2$ and is chosen to be smaller than unity by choosing $\gamma$ and $\eta$ appropriately.